sibir-9k/Neo-project/README.md

 # What can be done in the application:

-- Log in as worker or admin
+- Log in as 'worker' or 'admin'

-- Register new user (work)
+- Register new user ('worker')

+- added mobile version for iPhone 6/7/8

+- if the user is not in the system, you cannot log in

+- With the 'Worker' role, you can create an application in the form by clicking on the button "Create Claim"

+- With the role of 'Admin', you can change the status of the application in the "Browse" link in the form